codam-coding-college/vscode-codam-header/README.md

 Default values for **username** and **email** are imported from environment variables.
 You can also set the update behaviour of the 'By: (name) <(email)>' line.

-You can change al variables in 'Settings > Extensions > Codam Header' or by setting these properties in *User Settings* :
+You can change all variables by going to 'Settings > Extensions > Codam Header' or by setting these properties in *User Settings* :

 ```ts
 {